segmentio/segment-docs/src/connections/functions/destination-functions.md

 Segment batches together any event that it sees over a short time window.
 Events in that window may be of different types.
 Segment does this for two reasons:

 - To increase batching efficiency
 - Grouping by type is not always the desired outcome.
-It's possible to split batches in your code, but not possible to combine batches if Segment split by event type by default.
+It's possible to split batches in your code, but not possible to combine batches if Segment splits by event type by default.

 If your downstream endpoint requires events of a single type, you can write a handler that first groups events by type before handling the events.